Cardboard city

-Cardboard city (Serbian: Картон сити, Karton siti) was an informal settlement, or locally classified as unhygienic settlement, basically a slum in the capital of Serbia.
+Cardboard city (Serbian: Картон сити, Karton siti) was an informal settlement that was locally classified as unhygienic settlement (or slum) in the capital of Serbia.
 It was located in Belgrade's municipality of Novi Beograd.
 The settlement was completely evicted and cleared in 2009.

 Settlement

 Most of the houses in the Cardboard city were built, as its name suggests, from cardboard or other non-building materials, like plywood or nylon bags.
 The settlement had no communal infrastructure (roads, running water, sewage, electricity).

 The settlement was located beneath the bridges Gazela and Stari železnički.
 The settlement was just a few kilometers away from the downtown Belgrade, close to the Block 19 and Block 20, and in contrast to five-star hotels Hyatt Regency Belgrade and Continental Hotel Belgrade.

 There were 986 people living in the Cardboard city (501 men; 485 women) of whom 278 were children living in 237 "households" according to the census taken by the city authorities in August 2007.